Therapy in Indianapolis, Zionsville, and Carmel, IN

 In my opinion, both the deficit and the cognitive discrepancy models make solid contributions.
 For some, one model is much more applicable than the other.
 Others feel an abiding loneliness because of various combinations of too few and too disappointing relationships.

-If you are concerned about your loneliness and want to understand more about it as well as to consider ways to reduce it through psychotherapy focused on relationship counseling , I would be glad to be your therapy partner .
+If you are concerned about loneliness and want to understand more about it as well as to consider ways to reduce it through psychotherapy focused on relationship counseling , I would be glad to be your therapy partner .

 REFERENCE